orbat-mapper/orbat-mapper/docs/guide/import-data.md

 # Import data

-ORBAT Mapper can import units and features from several sources and formats:
+ORBAT Mapper can import units and features from the following sources and formats:

 - [GeoJSON](#geojson)
 - [MilX](#milx)